-1. To update a SAML or PingAccess template, click the Expand icon associated with the template and click the Pencil icon.
+- 1. To update a SAML or PingAccess template, click the Expand icon associated with the template. - 2.
+If the template is based on an outdated configuration, you can click the Sync button to sync the template with the latest configuration available. - 3.
+Click the Pencil icon.